Anniversaries are important for any organization, especially a nonprofit.

 A non-profit anniversary campaign is not something you want to miss out on!

-Having all of this in mind, there can be a lot of pressure on organizing an effective non-profit anniversary campaign.
+With this in mind, there can be a lot of pressure on organizing an effective non-profit anniversary campaign.

-Here are our top tips for planning your nonprofit’s anniversary campaign.
+Tips for planning your nonprofit’s anniversary campaign

 1. Don’t Just Celebrate